usgs/wdfn-viz/README.md

 When building the assets, the images should be collected in a common directory and specified in the project's Sass files using the $image-path variable.
-This should include the images in wdfn-viz/src/img that provide the USGS favicon and logos as well as the uswds/src/img directory.
+This should include the images in wdfn-viz/src/img that provide the USGS favicon and logos.
 If using USWDS images those will also need to be collected.
 The images include a usgs_favicon.ico that can be used for the page's favicon by adding the following line within the <head> section:
 ```
 <link rel="shortcut icon" type="image/ico" href="{{ url for 'img/usgs_favicon.ico'}}">